IDCS-NTUT/IDCS/README.md

 environment.
 Key sections include:

 - `video`: width, height, FPS, and NVENC bitrate for uplink/return streams.
-When `width`/`height` are left empty they inherit the TensorRT engine input size.
+When `width`/`height` are left empty the width inherits the TensorRT engine input size and the height is derived to maintain a 4:3 aspect ratio.
 - `net`: IP/port endpoints for RTP and ZeroMQ sockets between the PC and Jetson.
 - `yolo`: TensorRT engine selection (`engine.selected`) plus inference thresholds.
 Each `engine.variants[*]` entry declares a `path` and optional